cataluna84/WorldModels_v1.0/README.md

 - Create the anaconda environment file from requirement.txt
 - Run the notebooks for analysis of the experiments based on the weights and collected data
-- For performing the experiments
+- For running the benchmarks, in normal mode: python model.py car_racing --filename ./controller/car_racing.cma.xxxxx.best.json --render --final_mode

 PS: Experiments and installation instructions are as per the Keras-GPU(v2.3.1) and Tensorflow-GPU(v2.1).
-(Experimentations done on a AMD's 8-core CPU with an Nvidia's GeForce RTX-2070 (Turing))
+(Experimentations done on a AMD's 8-core CPU with a Nvidia's GeForce RTX-2070 (Turing))